egbuniwecemeka/alx-system_engineering-devops/0x19-postmortem/README.md

 __User Experience__:

-Approximately 80% of users experienced failed requests and were unable to access key functionalities on our platform during the incident.
+100% of users experienced failed requests and were unable to access key functionalities on our platform during the incident.
 Users reported frustration and potential loss of data due to repeated 500 Internal Server Error responses.

 __Business__: